mb21/qua-kit/libs/hs/luci-connect/README.md

 ## TCP

 Luci is primarily intended to connect machines in a LAN. {...}
-Luci works as a TCP services, and all remote services and clients are TCP clients.
+Luci works as a TCP server, and all remote services and clients are TCP clients.
+In the beginning, a service registers itself in Luci, and then Luci sends run requests to the service from time to time.

 ## JSON
 Luci's communication protocol is JSON based.